 Although it seems inconceivable now, in the late 1970s, when the miniMetro was being developed, it was being groomed to replace the original Issigonis-designed Mini, a car that remained in production until 2000.

 For all those die-hard Mini owners who didn’t believe they needed a hatchback, BL developed a saloon version of the Metro.
-KEITH ADAMS tells its story.
+Keith Adams tells its story.

-THE convoluted development of the Metro has been covered in great length elsewhere on this website – suffice to say that replacing the Mini had not been the work of a moment, and BMC, then BL, made several attempts before reaching its final solutiuon.
-Codenamed the LC8, Metro had been a cosmetic revision of the ADO88 project, itself a cost-conscious Mini-rebody suspended on Hydragas and repackaged for the more demanding 1970s.
-Yes, the Metro’s responsibility within the BL’s product-led recovery programme of the 1980s was absolutely massive – not only to replace the Mini, but also to compete in the hard-fought and rapidly growing supermini sector.
+The convoluted development of the Metro has been covered in great length elsewhere on AROnline – suffice to say that replacing the Mini had not been the work of a moment, and BMC, then BL, made several attempts before reaching its definitive solution.

 However, a saloon model was on the cards, too, and as can be seen from the accompanying photographs, it was actually rather well styled and balanced, proving that the boxy supermini’s design could lend itself to all manner of body variations.

-The car’s role was simple – to niche fill, and at a time, when finances were impossibly tight, and development funds were channels to the most important models, saloons like this were given attention only when it was possible.
+The car’s role was simple – to niche fill but, at a time when finances were impossibly tight and development funds were channelled to the most important models, saloons like this were given attention only when it was possible.

-Ian added, “The Metro saloon was one of the very first things to be cut back when we had the CORE saga, in response to the sky falling in around 1979.
-I think CORE stood for something like Concentration of Resources and Effort, but basically it was a ‘going round turning off expenditure taps’ exercise in order to preserve really vital projects like Metro.”
+Ian added, ‘The Metro saloon was one of the very first things to be cut back when we had the CORE saga, in response to the sky falling in around 1979.
+I think CORE stood for something like Concentration of Resources and Effort, but basically it was a ‘going round turning off expenditure taps’ exercise in order to preserve really vital projects like Metro.’

 It was a logical car to drop, as this market sector wasn’t exactly overflowing with successful cars – and the later sales performance of the Volkswagen Derby (and replacement Polo Classic saloon) and the Nova saloon – would indicate that killing the Metro saloon was the right thing to do if it ensured the continued smooth development of the Maestro and Montego programmes.

-Ian recalled his seeing the car: “I remember seeing a white saloon sitting rather forlornly in a dead car park at Gaydon, must have been around 1981.
-I think at about the same time I saw a three-door Maestro, as well!”
+Ian recalled his seeing the car: ‘I remember seeing a white saloon sitting rather forlornly in a dead car park at Gaydon, must have been around 1981.
+I think at about the same time I saw a three-door Maestro, as well!’

 If you know the definitive answer to this, please get in touch.

-With thanks to Ian Elliott for his input
+With thanks to Ian Elliott for his input.

-Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Clsssics magazine.
+Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Classics magazine.
 Has contributed to various motoring titles including Octane, Practical Classics, Evo, Honest John, CAR magazine, Autocar, Pistonheads, Diesel Car, Practical Performance Car, Performance French Car, Car Mechanics, Jaguar World Monthly, MG Enthusiast, Modern MINI, Practical Classics, Fifth Gear Website, Radio 4, and the the Motoring Independent...

-Likes 'conditionally challenged' motors and taking them on unfeasable adventures all across Europe.
+Likes 'conditionally challenged' motors and taking them on unfeasible adventures all across Europe.